lankahsu520/beeX/README.md

 # 1. Overview
-Beex is an open source message handler that implements the MCTT protocol.
+beeX is an open source message handler that implements the MCTT protocol.

 What is MCTT
 1. It is base on multicast (udp) protocol.